schulterklopfer/IcyWallet/README.md

 _The screen-free, audio-friendly, fully-accessible Bitcoin cold storage solution._

 Finally, a Bitcoin cold storage wallet that doesn’t require sight.
 From seed to spend, IcyWallet aims to be the simplest and most secure Bitcoin cold storage solution—with a total emphasis on accessibility.
-Just plug in headphones and a keyboard or a refreshable braille display and get started.
+Just plug in headphones and a keyboard, or a refreshable braille display, and get going.

 [<img src="mockups/2.jpg" width="300" height="300" alt="An IcyWallet device, angle view" title="An IcyWallet device, angle view">](mockups/2.jpg)
 [<img src="mockups/1.jpg" width="300" height="300" alt="An IcyWallet device, top view" title="An IcyWallet device, top view">](mockups/1.jpg)